HaydenFelfe/HelpingHomeless/README.md

 ## A fully functional project written in html, css, and javascript showing nearby shelter location using Google API and Google Places API to help homeless people

+## User Story

+* As a user in need of homeslessness resources

+* I want to quickly access homeless shelters and support services

+* So that I can find the assistance I need for a better future

 This project was built in order to help people in need of finding shelter based off their current location within a 5,000 meter radius of their current location using the Google Maps API and the Google Places API.

 * HTML